Juliet Huddy: Move to syndication

 During the summer of 2006, Fox News announced that the network would cease production of Dayside, in addition to the news that Fox Broadcasting was planning to produce a new breakfast television show for syndication, beginning with television stations owned by the Fox Television Stations.
 The new program, akin to DaySide, would be hosted by Jerrick and Huddy, requiring them to leave Fox News for the syndicated program.
 The program was initially promoted to feature elements of both programs the hosts have been a part of, DaySide and Fox & Friends.
 When officially launched on January 22, 2007, The Morning Show with Mike and Juliet aired with both hosts, Huddy producing a video blog for the program.
 The show was not renewed and stopped taping new episodes in June 2009.

 After the show's cancellation in 2009, Huddy returned to Fox News and worked as a newscaster.
 She was a frequent guest on Red Eye w/ Greg Gutfeld, Fox News' late night satire program and was featured in a weekly segment "Did You See That" on The O'Reilly Factor.

 She was the anchor of WNYW Fox 5's Good Day Wake Up, with Co-Anchor Ben Simmoneau and a fill-in Reporter for Good Day New York in New York City, until September 2016, announcing her departure.

 Personal life

 Huddy is married to musician John Fattoruso.
 This is her fourth marriage.
+In 2026 she left the US for The Hague, The Netherlands.

 Her brother, John Huddy, is a former Fox News journalist who was based in Jerusalem.
 He was terminated by Fox on October 23, 2017, the same day that Juliet Huddy appeared on Megyn Kelly Today to discuss her sexual harassment claims against former Fox News host Bill O'Reilly.